Duet3D/wiki-content/User_manual/RepRapFirmware/SD_card.md

 * If you didn't get the latest DWC version, or are creating a new SD card for a Duet running older firmware, get a compatible version of DWC for the firmware you are using and place that in /www/, see [Firmware Overview](/User_manual/RepRapFirmware/RepRapFirmware_overview) for more details on the firmware versions.
 * Add a /gcodes folder for your print files.
 These can be uploaded over the web interface.
 * Add a /macros folder for scripts to automate tasks.
 See [Macros](/User_manual/Tuning/Macros) for some inspiration.
+* Add /filaments and /menu folders, if needed.
 * This should give you a basic config.g and web interface files.
 The SD card structure should be similar to this, though the exact file names may vary:

 ```
 .
+├── filaments
 ├── firmware
 │   ├── Duet2CombinedFirmware.bin
 │   └── Duet2_SDiap32_WiFiEth.bin